Flora Explorer minibus tour

 The ANBG guides are looking forward to showing you around their botanic gardens.

 There will be guided tours on Monday afternoon, from 3:45 pm to 5:00 pm, and on Thursday morning, from 11:45 am to 1:00 pm.
-The same tours will be available on Monday and on Thursday, except for the tour of the Nursery, which will only be available on Thursday.
+Most tours will be available on Monday and on Thursday.

 Short descriptions of thirteen tours appear below.
 When you eventually register for the conference you will be asked to select just one tour for each day.
 Numbers are limited and places will be allocated on a first come first served basis.
 All tours will involve some steps and gradual slopes unless otherwise specified